EnableX/One-to-One-Video-Calling-Open-Source-flutter-Application/README.md

 ### 4.2 Connect to a Room, Initiate & Publish Stream

 We use the Token to get connected to the Virtual Room.
-Once connected, we intiate local stream and publish into the room.
+Once connected, we initiate local stream and publish into the room.
 Refer following documentation for this process: https://www.enablex.io/developer/video-api/client-api/flutter-toolkit/room-connection/

 ### 4.3 Play Stream

 We play the Stream into EnxPlayerWidget Object.
-You can pass local true for localStream player, and local false for remote stream Players.
+You can pass local true for local Stream player, and local false for remote stream Players.
 Add import for EnxPlayerWideget

 ```